-To relate this to the WP Engine website’s loading times, this graph is delivering 100% of page views in ~0.4 seconds, whereas WP Engine does this only for about 15% of pages on their own website.
+To relate this to the WP Engine website’s loading times, this graph delivers 100% of page views in ~0.4 seconds, whereas WP Engine does this only for about 15% of pages on their own website.

 Consider Visitors Entering The Site from Random Pages

 The first thing to be aware of is that users do not just enter your website through your front page.
 If you check out the landing page view in Google Analytics you will probably find that you have visitors that land on close to every page on your website.
 The front page usually has a larger share than many other pages, but even if 30% land on your front page – there are still 70% of visitors landing on other pages.

 Consider Visitors Entering The Site From Different Regions

 We often run site speed tests from the same location, which is not a good practice.
 Visitors from around the world can land on any page of your site.
 The simplest way to check the performance of your website for different countries is to use the Site Speed feature of Google Analytics.

 Google Analytics → Behaviour → Site Speed.
 Scroll down for the country report.